Join Our FREE Live Webinar

 Yes.
 Wholesaling real estate in Virginia is legal, but wholesalers must understand where the legal lines fall to avoid violating license or real estate laws.

-As a reminder, real estate license laws can be found in the state’s legislative code - Virginia administers its real estate and license law based on the Code of Virginia Law Title 54.1, Chapter 21 – Real Estate Brokers, Salespersons, and Rental Location Agents.
+As a reminder, real estate license laws can be found in the state’s legislative code – if you're wondering, is wholesaling real estate legal in Virginia, the state administers its real estate and license law based on the Code of Virginia Law Title 54.1, Chapter 21 – Real Estate Brokers, Salespersons, and Rental Location Agents.

 HB 917 & How It Affects Wholesalers In Virginia